levy9527/ivy-english/advanced-english/16-what-time-is-the-best-time.md

 2. In social dates, you may rejected by others to get along with them
 3. In school class, you may give a bad impression on your teacher and your classmates

-What should we do if being late cannot avoided?
+What should we do if being late cannot be avoided?
 Here're some pieces of advice:
 1. tell people in advance, explaning why you're or will be late
 2. apologize